jtmerritt/BeSocial/README.md

 ***Large Tasks***
-+ Make static plot for recent history of contact
++ [bug] the scroll position for the current detail view affects the chart loading for the next page
+    - premature loading of the chart
 + Word cloud
+    - words you use with someone
+    - words you use with others but don't use with the current contact
 - Social event viewer
     - have a feature to display the library of tags
 - Need to have some kind of happy chime and message after making contact with a friend
+- Create cards viewer for special data
     - Create a first-time startup UI
+    - infrequent charts
+    - feature notifications
     - make animation for welcome screen
 - Access gmail through official API: https://developers.google.com/gmail/android/
 - Access hangouts data: ?